asreview-ftm-hackathon/Visualization_VOSViewer_Mail_Domains/README.md

 1. Filter all records of type "Mail"
 2. Split the record content (column Abstract) into individual lines (using tokenization)
 3. Filter on lines likely containing email addresses (i.e. containing @ and/or "to:" / "from:" / "aan:" / "van:")
 4. Split lines into words (using tokenization).
-This automatically get rid of email prefixes by removing "@"
+NB This automatically gets rid of email prefixes by removing "@"
 5. Filter on strings containing one period (.) to identify likely email domains
 6. Filter on actual email domains by matching to the [IANA list op top-level domains](https://data.iana.org/TLD/tlds-alpha-by-domain.txt)